 You will receive a $5,000 wage subsidy per student.
 Students will assist your staff in the day-to-day activities of your facility, allowing your health-care team to focus on providing care.
 These students will have the opportunity to learn more about working in the sector and will become a new pool of candidates for filling future staffing needs.

-As an employer partner, you will provide students with 560 hours of paid work over the 16-week placement.
+As an employer partner, you will provide students with up to 560 hours of paid work over the 16-week placement.
 Additionally, your responsibilities include:

 - Providing regular supervision, mentoring, and constructive feedback